Representative image

 Tamil Nadu

-Announcing the decision, Tamil Nadu Ration Shop Employees’ Association general secretary Dinesh Kumar said the protest was triggered by the government’s failure to act on a key electoral assurance made in 2021.
+Announcing the decision, Tamil Nadu Ration Shop Employees' Association general secretary Dinesh Kumar said the protest was triggered by the government's failure to act on a key electoral assurance made in 2021 and warned that 1.5 lakh family members of 30,000 workers would skip polls.

 DTNEXT Bureau

-CHENNAI: State-run Fair Price Shop workers in Tamil Nadu have decided to boycott the upcoming Assembly elections, accusing the government of reneging on its promise to create a separate department for the Public Distribution System (PDS).
+CHENNAI: Fair Price Shop workers across the State have decided to boycott the upcoming Assembly elections, accusing the government of reneging on its promise to create a separate department for the Public Distribution System (PDS).

-Announcing the decision, Tamil Nadu Ration Shop Employees’ Association general secretary Dinesh Kumar said the protest was triggered by the government’s failure to act on a key electoral assurance made in 2021.
+Announcing the decision, Tamil Nadu Ration Shop Employees' Association general secretary Dinesh Kumar said the protest was triggered by the government's failure to act on a key electoral assurance made in 2021 and warned that 1.5 lakh family members of 30,000 workers would skip polls.

 "The DMK had promised to consolidate ration shops functioning under multiple departments and establish an exclusive department for the PDS.
 Five years on, that assurance has not moved beyond paper," he said.